julianacharisser/maintenance-dashboard-halliburton/README.md

-# 🛠️ Maintenance Risk Dashboard
+# 🛠️ Halliburton Maintenance Analytics Dashboard
-A Streamlit app to analyze technician maintenance logs and predict machine downtime using natural language in technician notes.
+A Streamlit-powered dashboard to analyze Halliburton’s maintenance logs, uncover downtime trends, and predict risk using natural language from technician notes.

 ## 🔍 Features

+- **Key Metrics**
-- Key Metrics: View average downtime, safety incident rate, and closure time
+  View total incidents, average downtime, safety issue rate, and closure time.

-- Top Problem Codes & Action Owners: Identify the most common failure types and who responds to them
-- Time Trends: Spot hourly and daily spikes in incidents
+- **Top Problem Codes**
+  Identify the biggest downtime contributors and resolution bottlenecks.

+- **Risk & Resolution Insights**
+  Visualize median resolution time and safety vs. productivity risk by issue type.

+- **Downtime Prediction Tool**
-- Downtime Prediction Tool: Enter a technician’s note and predict the likelihood of machine downtime using a DataRobot-trained model
+  Enter technician notes and predict machine downtime risk using a DataRobot-trained model.

+- **Outlier Detection**
+  Detect abnormal incidents with unusually high downtime for further root cause analysis.

+---

-## ✍️ How to Use
+## 🧪 How to Use

-1. Use the sidebar to filter incidents by problem code or date
+1. Use the sidebar to filter data by maintenance code or date range.
-2. Scroll through the key metrics and visualizations to spot patterns
+2. Explore key metrics and visualizations to identify patterns and top risks.
+3. Scroll through downtime and resolution insights to prioritize attention.
-3. Enter a technician note into the prediction tool to simulate whether it may cause downtime
+4. Enter a technician note into the predictor to estimate risk and triage smarter.

-4. Use insights to prioritize failure types and allocate resources
+---

-## 🧩 Limitations
+## ⚠️ Limitations

-- Predictions depend on the quality of technician notes
+- Predictions depend heavily on the clarity and consistency of technician notes.
-- Further validation is needed before deployment in production
+- This dashboard is a proof-of-concept and not yet validated for production deployment.

+---

+## 💡 Technologies Used

+- Python, Streamlit, pandas, seaborn, matplotlib
+- Scikit-learn (Random Forest model)
+- Joblib for model loading
+- DataRobot for model training and export